September 26, 2014

 This is a 77 page guide that covers many legal topics related to starting a small to medium scale food enterprise including restaurants, farms, grocery stores, and more!
 This guide primarily covers California law.
 It does not cover inter-state food sales.
 Click here to download the pdf onto your computer.

-Urban, Suburban, and Small Scale Agriculture:
+Food and Agricultural Regulations for Urban, Suburban, and Small Scale Agriculture:

 General Guide to Selling/Donating Produce in California (including new laws as of 2016): Click here for a 3-page pdf.